Bxster/ProvaProgettoEsame/README.md

 ### Descrizione in italiano :it:

-L' applicazione SpringBoot permette, tramite l'API di Facebbok, di avere informazioni circa un utente, come il suo nome, il suo id o la sua e-mail e permette di avere statische riguardo gli album pubblicati dall'utente, vedendoli in base all'anno, al mese o al giorno di pubblicazione, oppure cercandoli in base al nome.
+L' applicazione SpringBoot permette, tramite l'API di Facebbok, di avere informazioni circa un utente, come il suo nome, il suo id o la sua e-mail e permette di avere statische riguardo gli album pubblicati dall'utente, filtrandoli in base all'anno, al mese o al giorno di pubblicazione, oppure cercandoli in base al nome.
 Grazie ad un Client, come ad esempio [Postman](https://www.postman.com), si può accedere alle funzionalità di questa applicazione usando le varie rotte rese disponibili.
 Per far partire l'applicazione bisogna inserire il proprio Id e il proprio Access Token nel file di testo `WRITE_ME` nelle prime due righe; questi parametri si possono visualizzare attraverso il sito [Facebook for Developers](https://developers.facebook.com).

 ### Description of the project :england:

-The SpringBoot application allows, through the Facebbok API, to have information about a user, such as his name, his id or his e-mail and allows you to have statistics about the albums published by the user, seeing them based on per year, month, or day of publication, or by searching for them by name.
+The SpringBoot application allows, through the Facebbok API, to have information about a user, such as his name, his id or his e-mail and allows you to have statistics about the albums published by the user, filtering them based on per year, month, or day of publication, or by searching for them by name.
 Thanks to a Client, such as [Postman] (https://www.postman.com), you can access the functions of this application using the various routes made available.
 To start the application you need to insert your Id and Access Token in the text file `WRITE_ME` in the first two lines; these parameters can be viewed on the [Facebook for Developers] site (https://developers.facebook.com).

 ### Plus del programma :heavy_plus_sign: